awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ## Using AWS Backup to manage automated backups<a name="AutomatedBackups.AWSBackup"></a>

 AWS Backup is a fully managed backup service that makes it easy to centralize and automate the backup of data across AWS services in the cloud and on premises\.
-You can manage backups of your Amazon RDS DB instances in AWS Backup\.
+You can manage backups of your Amazon RDS databases in AWS Backup\.

-To enable backups in AWS Backup, you use resource tagging to associate your DB instance with a backup plan\.
+To enable backups in AWS Backup, use resource tagging to associate your database with a backup plan\.
 For more information, see [Using tags to enable backups in AWS Backup](USER_Tagging.md#Tagging.RDS.AWSBackup)\.

 **Note**
 Backups managed by AWS Backup are considered manual DB snapshots, but don't count toward the DB snapshot quota for RDS\.
 Backups that were created with AWS Backup have names ending in `awsbackup:backup-job-number`\.